Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Case and rebuttal briefs should be filed using ACCESS.

-Pursuant to 19 CFR 351.310(c), interested parties who wish to request a hearing must submit a written request to the Assistant Secretary for Enforcement and Compliance, filed electronically via ACCESS.
-An electronically-filed document must be received successfully in its entirety via ACCESS by 5 p.m.
-Eastern Time within 30 days after the Start Printed Page 7270date of publication of this notice.
+Pursuant to 19 CFR 351.310(c), interested parties who wish to request a hearing must submit a written request to the Assistant Secretary for Enforcement and Compliance, filed electronically via ACCESS within 30 days after the date of publication of this notice.

 Hearing requests should contain: (1) The party's name, address, and telephone number; (2) the number of participants; and (3) a list of issues to be discussed.
-Issues raised in the hearing will be limited to issues raised in the briefs.
-If a request for a hearing is made, parties will be notified of the time and date for the hearing to be held at the U.S. Department of Commerce, 1401 Constitution Avenue NW, Washington, DC 20230.
+Oral presentations at the hearing will be limited to issues raised in the briefs.
+If a request for a hearing is made, parties will be notified of the time and date for the hearing.

 Commerce intends to issue the final results of this administrative review, including the results of its analysis raised in any written briefs, not later than 120 days after the publication of these preliminary results in the Federal Register, unless otherwise extended.